Skip to main content

 1.)
 Mandatory 6-month Validation Reports (submitted every six months)

 Beginning from the start date of your STEM OPT Extension, you are required to submit a "STEM OPT Validation Report" in the CISS Portal every 6 months.
 This form will be used to validate your status and submit your Self-Evaluation and your Final Evaluation while you are on STEM OPT.
 We recommend that you calculate the 6-month dates at the start of your OPT employment and set reminders in your calendar of when you need to submit the reports.
+There is also a reminder chart available to you in your SEVP Portal.

 • 6 Months- No Form I-983 Needed